Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-19-emerging-immersive-technologies.md

 tags: xr metaverse
 ---

 As part of this semester's E-learning Theories and Practices module, I was prompted to consider how immersive technologies are shaping the future of distance education.
-As part of that exercise I cited the following quote:
+During that exercise I cited the following quotation:

 > Immersive technologies, including virtual reality (VR), augmented reality (AR), and mixed reality (MR) are creating opportunities to provide students with the “same standardised, evidence-based education, regardless of where or when they are educated” (Skalidis _et al._ 2023, p.473).